permafrozen/permafrozen/README.md

 # Description
 ## > whoami
 Hi, I’m @Permafrozen and who would've guessed, this is my GitHub account.
+Here will probably only be some small projects
 ## > whatami
 I'm only human after all.
 ## > interests